makrai/notes/yang22-neural-summ-hu-acta.md

   highest performance (ROUGE-2, ROUGE-L) on HI corpus.
 It means the fewer parameters are outweighed by the “well-taught” Hungarian pre-trained knowledge
-* On NOL corpus, the ﬁne-tuned mT5 model could gain the highest performance.
+* On NOL corpus, the fine-tuned mT5 model could gain the highest performance.
 * message: different model types could achieve different performance on different data types.
 It is not possible to clearly determine which model